brodycj/cordova-sqlite-evplus-legacy-attach-detach-free/README.md

 ### How to disable iCloud backup

-Use the `location` option in `sqlitePlugin.openDatabase()` to store the database in a subdirectory that is *NOT* backed up to iCloud, as described in the section below.
+**Already fixed in this version:** Use the `location` option in `sqlitePlugin.openDatabase()` to store the database in a subdirectory that is *NOT* backed up to iCloud, as described in the section below.

 **NOTE:** Changing `BackupWebStorage` in `config.xml` has no effect on a database created by this plugin. `BackupWebStorage` applies only to local storage and/or Web SQL storage created in the WebView (*not* using this plugin).
 Ref: [phonegap/build#338 (comment)](https://github.com/phonegap/build/issues/338#issuecomment-113328140)

 ## Status

+- Default location for iOS is `Library/LocalDatabase`, will *not* be backed up to iCloud (may be changed by adjusting the `location` option as described below)
 - Free support is available in TBD
 - Patches patches will *NOT* be accepted on this project due to potential licensing issues.
 - omitted from this version branch: Windows